 The question on “what are healthy foods” can be regarded in relative terms, as one certain food might be scientifically proven as very healthy according to its nutritious profile, but you may struggle with digesting it properly.
 There is a range of “healthy” foods out there; one may fit your needs, the other may not, at least not in a specific stage of your life.

 It seems to be quite tricky, for you are supposed to be completely honest with yourself and your body’s needs.
-So, I’m not claiming that one person thrives on burgers, pizza and soft drinks, whereas the other person is adequately sustained on a raw food, liquid based diet or even thrives as a breatharian.
-Whereas a diet consisting of fresh fruits and veggies only might be a good option for some of us, the “fast food diet” is definitely nothing nourishing for anyone.
-And generally, the differences between us human beings are not “that” big!
+I’m not claiming that one person thrives on burgers, pizza and soft drinks, whereas the other person is adequately sustained on a raw food, liquid based diet or even thrives as a breatharian.
+Generally, the differences between us human beings are not “that” big.

 “The body knows what to eat.
 It’s the brain that makes mistakes.”